Replication Merge Agent

 Specifies the maximum number of changed rows that should be uploaded from the Subscriber to the Publisher.
 The number of rows uploaded may be higher than the specified maximum because: complete generations are processed; and parallel destination threads may run, each of which processes at least 100 changes in its first pass.
 By default all changes that are ready to be uploaded are sent.

 Specifies if metadata is removed from MSmerge_genhistory, MSmerge_contents, MSmerge_tombstone, MSmerge_past_partition_mappings, and MSmerge_current_partition_mappings based on the publication retention period.
 The default is 1, indicating that cleanup should occur.
 A value of 0 indicates that cleanup should not occur automatically.
+For more information on metadata cleanup, see How Merge Replication Works.

 Is the path of the agent output file.
 If the file name is not provided, the output is sent to the console.
 If the specified file name exists, the output is appended to the file.